ryanbugden/Kernparison/README.md

 	- As you kern in Metrics Machine, Kernparison, will show that active pair.
 If the UFO you’re working on is one of the sources in Kernparison, it will update as you kern it.
 	- Positive kerns are green.
 Negative kerns are red.
 0 is neutral.
 - Double-click a cell to open that UFO.
+- Kernparison will try to open a designspace in this order:
-- Uses the current designspace you have open in Designspace Editor.
-If you don’t have a designspace open already, and if you don’t already have a designspace linked to your UFO (with [Designspace Manager](https://github.com/ryanbugden/Designspace-Manager) or simply using `font.lib['public.designspaces']`.
-Kernparison will prompt you to choose a path to a designspace file.
+	1. The current designspace you have open in Designspace Editor.
+	2. The first designspace linked to your UFO (with [Designspace Manager](https://github.com/ryanbugden/Designspace-Manager) or simply using `font.lib['public.designspaces']`.

-© Ryan Bugden, 2025
+	3. Or it will prompt you to choose a path to a designspace file.

 ## Acknowledgments